Yes, You Can Wash “Dry Clean Only” Clothes at Home—Here’s How

-Lugging your clothes to the dry cleaner every month (or week) can be a pain.
+Lugging your clothes to the dry cleaner every month (or week) can be a pain—particularly during the pandemic.
 There are only so many times you can re-wear a shirt before it starts to smell.
 Plus, dry cleaning can get expensive.
 If you’re up for the challenge, and you trust yourself to wash some of your higher-end clothing items on your own, then dry cleaning at home will be a breeze.
 (These clothing care tips from dry cleaners can help.)

 We asked fashion stylist Cindy Conroy to share some tips on how to wash “dry clean only” clothes at home.
 “Depending on the fabric, some clothes labelled ‘dry-clean only’ can be washed at home—whether you put it in the washing machine or hand wash it,” Conroy says.
 “All you need to do is be careful.”

 Washing your “dry clean only” clothes at home

 - First things first, Conroy recommends starting with something easy, especially if you’ve never tried to dry clean at home before.
 Ease your way in with a dress shirt or polyester pants before trying an expensive suit.
 (Find out five dry clean only items you should never attempt to wash on your own.)

 - If you’re too anxious to try using your washing machine, wash your clothes in your sink using a laundry bar.